rmalenko/terraform-vultr-stacks/README.md

 This module doesn't support save the state file on S3 or somewhere and doesn't support save the lock file to.
 This will be implemented in future.

+### Ansible configuration

+- `app-servr = app-server.yaml` ansible playbooks name.
+So, each server uses its playbook, which allows for preparing specific configurations for each server.
+It means you must reate a playbook named as `${each.key}.yaml` in the folder `./ansible`

 **Ansible**

 - **role: common** will install some Linux useful console utilities and add bash aliasese to root account.